eea/volto-eea-design-system/website/docs/8-Resources/developer-guidelines.md

 ### Basic Rules

-- One React component per file.
-Use JSX syntax.
+- In principle, one React component per file.
+When using subcomponents or related components, you can place them in the same file.
 - Use [Volto's eslint
   configuration](https://github.com/plone/volto/blob/master/.eslintrc) for
   linting and Prettier integration